-Here is the process to recycling rubber tires.
+Here is the process for recycling rubber tires.

 - Tires are gathered from landfills and drop off centers and are taken to a processing facility.